tuandbe/redmine_cloud_attachment_pro/README.md

 Upload files in Redmine issues, documents, etc. They will be stored in the selected backend based on your configuration.
 Deleting a file will also remove it from the cloud.

-Set storage to either:

-local for filesystem storage (default Redmine behavior) s3 for AWS S3
-Future options like gcs or azure can be added similarly.

 Step 2: Install and Migrate

 ```bash